BerkeleyLab/Marble-MMC/README.md

   * Connect Lab-psu to J17
       - 12 V @ 0.5 A current limit
       - GND pin is the one closer to the barrel connector
-  * Connect Segger j-link mini or ST-Link v3 to J14
+  * Connect Segger J-Link Mini or ST-Link v3 to J14
   * Download MMC firmware: `make marble_download` or `make marble_mini_download`
   * Connect to Marble(-Mini) USB port and enter serial terminal:
     `miniterm -e /dev/ttyUSB3 115200`